WHO WE HELP

 These guests and their families also enjoyed a meet and greet with Keselowski, as well as behind the scenes experiences for the Monster Energy NASCAR Cup Series race the following day.

-Starting Memorial Day weekend at Charlotte Motor Speedway and calumniating the 4th of July race weekend at Daytona International Speedway, NASCAR honors current, former and fallen military members through various programs.
-Below are programs the Checkered Flag Foundation participated during 2017.
+Starting Memorial Day weekend at Charlotte Motor Speedway and culminating the 4th of July race weekend at Daytona International Speedway, NASCAR honors current, former and fallen military members through various programs.

 Coca-Cola 600 (Memorial Day Weekend)